-98. Over the past month, have you tried not to eat with other people (for example, have you eaten before you saw other people) because you were worried that food would come back into your mouth?
+98. Over the past month, has your child avoided eating with other people (or eating just before he/she might see other people) because your child was worried that food would come back up into his/her mouth?

-- 0 No psychosocial impairment - 1 - - 2 Mild psychosocial impairment (e.g., endures social eating situations with distress) - 3 - - 4 Marked psychosocial impairment (e.g., avoids some social eating situations) - 5 - - 6 Extreme psychosocial impairment (e.g., avoids all social eating situations) - 99.
-Over the past month, has bringing food back into your mouth caused any problems for you at home, school, or with your family/friends?
-Have you had to do anything special to hide the food coming back up from other people?
+- 1 - - 2 Mild psychosocial impairment (e.g., endures social eating situations with distress) - 3 - - 4 Marked psychosocial impairment (e.g., avoids some social eating situations) - 5 - - 6 Extreme psychosocial impairment (e.g., avoids all social eating situations)

+99. Over the past month, has your child's rumination caused any serious problems for him/her at home, at preschool/nursery/childminder, or with his/her family/friends?
+Have they done anything special to hide their regurgitations from other people?